What Is Arboriculture?

-The U.S. government predicts that employment of tree trimmers and pruners will grow at a rate of 18%, which is faster than the average for all occupations.
-Our future "smart cities" are slated to include more green space, and many cities and towns are already planting more trees.
+The job demand for arborists is projected to increase by 7 percent between 2020 and 2030.* Our future "smart cities" are slated to include more green space, and many cities and towns are already planting more trees.
 This trend will open up opportunities for arborists, particularly in warmer areas that need landscaping year-round.

 What Arborist Careers Are Available?